Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

-Iridium is hypoallergenic and is one of the least likely precious metals to cause allergic reactions.
+Iridium is hypoallergenic and is one of the precious metals least likely to cause allergic reactions.

 For example, there’s known cases of people reacting to iridium in Platinum Iridium (900 Plat – 100Irid), even though iridium makes up just 10% of that alloy